HappyStinson/lume-blog/posts/2020-12-31-year-end-review-2020.md

   <figcaption>My door in Unit 4 at Raymont, themed "Decades"</figcaption>
 </figure>

-I also opened an Australian bank account at Bankwest to transfer SEK --> AUD with [TransferWise](https://transferwise.com/invite/u/rasmusn39) (invite that gives you a free international transfer of up to A$1000).
+I also opened an Australian bank account at Bankwest to transfer SEK → AUD with Wise[^1].

+[^1]: [Wise invite](https://transferwise.com/invite/u/rasmusn39) (this link gives you a free international transfer of up to A$1000).

 I had to apply for an Australian Tax File Number to give to my bank in Sweden.

+### Productivity

-Let's be honest **Planning, Reviewing & Organizing** haven't been my strengths.
+Let me be honest, **Planning, Reviewing & Organizing** haven't been my strengths.

 *I review my goals and plan the coming week weekly by the end of the year*:

-At least I get more stuff done since I started using [Todoist](https://todoist.com/r/rasmus_nordling_aleibd), but I need to build a habit of reviewing my goals and make sure I don't lose sight of my outcomes.
+At least I get more stuff done since I started using [Todoist](https://todoist.com/home)[^2], but I need to build a habit of reviewing my goals and make sure I don't lose sight of my outcomes.
 Did about 16 weekly reviews this year. 😬 One thing that helped me was having weekly calls with my family (accountability) that forced me to recap my journal and review my completed tasks.
 Here's a good article called [Create a Weekly Attack Plan](https://www.artofmanliness.com/articles/weekly-plan/) that I got inspiration from.

+[^2]: I use Todoist on a daily basis and ❤️ it!

+### Recreation

 I didn't do much with the **Recreational** goals. *I scuba dive in the ocean by the end of the year* has been put on hold.